 Minnesota Department of Finance.
 Minnesota Laws 1991, Chapter 350, authorized the State to issue revenue bonds secured by the State's full faith and credit in an amount up to \$50,000,000 to finance the construction and equipping of an engine repair facility in Hibbing, and up to \$125,000,000 to finance the construction and equipping of an aircraft maintenance facility in Duluth.
 By agreement dated December 21, 1994 with Northwest Airlines, Inc. ("NAI"), the intended lessee of both facilities, and certain other parties, it was agreed that the Hibbing facility would not be constructed and that the State would use its best efforts to issue revenue bonds secured by the State's full faith and credit for the Duluth facility.
-The State issued \$47,670,000 of revenue bonds in May 1995, \$35,815,000 of the revenue bonds remain outstanding as of April 1, 2007, of which \$20,610,000 are payable primarily from lease payments of NAI, and \$15,205,000 are payable primarily from tax increment revenues derived from the Duluth facility and other revenues of the City of Duluth.
-In the event such revenues are insufficient the State will have the right to apply to the payment of such bonds, or to reimburse itself for making such payments from, certain state-aid payments otherwise payable to the City of Duluth.
+The State issued \$47,670,000 of revenue bonds in May 1995.
 NAI filed for bankruptcy on September 14, 2005.
-All \$35,815,000 of the revenue bonds outstanding are secured by the State's full faith and credit.
-The bonds are structured so that the initial bonds, together with expected later refundings, will provide financing over a 30 year amortization period.
-The 1997 Minnesota Legislature cancelled \$48,765,000 of the bonding authorization for the Hibbing facility.
-The 2001 Legislature cancelled \$81,275,000 of the bonding authorization for the Duluth facility.
+All of the revenue bonds outstanding were secured by the State's full faith and credit.
+In April 2007, the Commissioner of Finance agreed to enter into a settlement with Northwest Airlines regarding the Northwest Maintenance Facility at the Duluth Airport.
+The terms of the settlement required the State to return certain collateral to Northwest Airlines.
+In exchange, the State received general unsecured claims in the Northwest Airlines bankruptcy case which were sold for an amount sufficient to fully redeem the nearly \$36 million of outstanding State revenue bonds.
+All the outstanding revenue bonds were called for redemption on July 16, 2007.

 The 1999 Minnesota Legislature authorized, in Minnesota Statutes, Section 356.89, the issuance of up to \$38 million of state revenue bonds to finance the acquisition, design, construction and equipping of a building and related facilities to be jointly occupied by the Minnesota State Retirement System, the Teachers Retirement Association and the Public Employees Retirement Association.
 The Commissioner of Finance sold \$29,000,000 of the revenue bonds in June 2000.
-As of April 1, 2007, there will be \$26,625,000 of Minnesota State Retirement System bonds outstanding.
+As of August 1, 2007, there will be \$26,075,000 of Minnesota State Retirement System bonds outstanding.

 The Minnesota Legislature authorized, in Minnesota Statutes, Section 403.275, the issuance of up to \$62.5 million of state revenue bonds.
 These revenue bonds will be used to finance Phase 3 of a statewide radio system that enables emergency response organizations to utilize a single, integrated, and highly structured digital radio system.
-The debt service on the revenue bonds are paid solely from the revenues derived from a fee assessed to each customer of a wireless or wire-line service provider connected to the public switched telephone network that furnishes service capable of originating a 911 emergency telephone call.
+The debt service on the revenue bonds is paid solely from the revenues derived from a fee assessed to each customer of a wireless or wire-line service provider connected to the public switched telephone network that furnishes service capable of originating a 911 emergency telephone call.
 The Commissioner of Finance sold \$35,000,000 of the revenue bonds in November 2006.
-As of April 1, 2007 there will be \$35,000,000 of the 911 Revenue Bonds outstanding.
+As of August 1, 2007 there will be \$35,000,000 of the 911 Revenue Bonds outstanding.